Skyscanner/backpack-react-native/UNRELEASED.md

 **Breaking:**

-- bpk-styles:
 - Replaced `charmeleon` icon with new `charizard` icon.
 To upgrade, replace your references to `charmeleon` with `charizard`.
 - Upgraded `fire` dependency to `3.0.0`.

 **Added:**

-- bpk-component-infinity-gauntlet:
 - New `timeStone` prop for controlling time.
 See &lt;link to docs site&gt;.

 **Fixed:**

-- bpk-component-horcrux:
 - Fixed issue where `BpkHorcrux` would occasionally possess the living.